 A trademark is or can be a combination of a word, sign, symbol or a graphic which is used by a particular company to make it recognizable in the market.
 A mark associated with a particular service is referred to as the service mark.
-On the other hand a Trademark holds true for both marks associated with goods and services.
+On the other hand, a Trademark holds true for both marks associated with goods and services.

 A product name, tagline or logo that is used regularly will have the Common Law Trademark Rights even though the mark is not registered with USPTO.
 The Common Law Trademark Right is obtained by using the trademark in a particular business.
 However, this mark can be further strengthened by registering it with the United States Patent and Trademark Office (USPTO) under the Federal Trademark Registration.
+Learn more about common law trademark rights here.

 The Federal Trademark Registration is done through the USPTO involving the following steps:

-- To search the trademark database so as to make sure that there is or will be no duplication of mark.
+- To search the trademark database so as to make sure that there is or will be no duplication of a mark.

 - Filling the application online